devcon24/devcon-site-initializers/documentation/workshop/05-style-books/README.md

 Style Books are applied for token definitions, based on a theme applied for a public LayoutSet of the Site.

-For Style Books definition there are approaches as well, based on the theme used:
+For Style Books definition there are different approaches as well, based on the theme used:

 |             Approach | Description                                                                                                                                           |
 |---------------------:|-------------------------------------------------------------------------------------------------------------------------------------------------------|